-"Quarantine is over.
+"Quarantine's over.
 I made a potion to protect us.
 Drink up."
-She uncorked the bottle, poured a little into a tin cup, handing it to him.
+She uncorked the bottle, and poured a little of the orange liquid into a tin cup.

 "By a magical cousin of the Black Plague," Cotter grimaced.
-"I think Beth, the original prisoner who had died from the disease, had eaten a rat in her cell.
-Rapid infections sometimes occur here which last a few days.
-However, we're always on top of it once we know what it is."
+"I think Bernard—the first prisoner, had eaten a rat in his cell.
+Rapid infections sometimes occur here."

 Harry drank the disgusting potion.
 It tasted like rotting sardines.
 "Did Brodes survive?"

+Then more pressing questions sprang to mind.
 "What happened to my father?
-Is he still here?" he questioned,
+Is he still here?"

 Harry let out a sigh of relief.
 "Thanks…"